victorpozzobon/PSOGAPLS_NitrogenSpectroscopy/README.md

 It has been tested sucessfully on July 2021.

-WORK IN PROGRESS !!!!!!!
+## Data structure

+The whole curated dataset is contained within _Nitrate_Spectra.npy_ (261 measurements).
+It was randomly split into _Nitrate_Spectra_train.npy_ containing 80 % of the data and _Nitrate_Spectra_valid.npy_ hosting the remaining part.
+Individual measurements are stored as columns.
+The 151 first items are the spectrophotometric readings (from 190 to 340 nm), and the two remaining rows are nitrite (152) and nitrate (152) concentrations.

 ## How to run

 _Step 1: determine the most relevant wavelengths_

 Run _PSO_GA_Train.py_ (calling _helpFunctions.py_) to run the PSO GA hybrid 2000 times.
-For each run, it will determine a set of wavelengths allowing to describe the data of the _Nitrate_Sepctra_train.npy_ dataset.
+For each run, it will determine a set of wavelengths allowing to describe the data of the _Nitrate_Spectra_train.npy_ dataset.

 _Step 2: sort the wavelengths by occurence_

 Run _Agglomerate_Individual_Run.py_ to sort the wavelengths by occurrence (it will plot a top 10 by default).

 _Step 3: determine the adequate number of components_

 By including wavelengths successively, _ScreePlot.py_ produces a scree plot, allowing to determine the relative improvement associated with the addition of an extra wavelength.
-The PRESS metric is used on the _Nitrate_Sepctra_train.npy_ dataset.
+The PRESS metric is used on the _Nitrate_Spectra_train.npy_ dataset.
 Choosing three wavelengths is the optimum in this case.

 _Step 4: brute force_

 _BruteForce.py_ tests all the possible combinations of three wavelengths.
 At this point, we should have a good idea of which wavelengths are going to win.
 The objective is to confirm it.
-For this, we are still using the training dataset (_Nitrate_Sepctra_train.npy_).
+For this, we are still using the training dataset (_Nitrate_Spectra_train.npy_).

 _Step 5: validation_

-The produced equations are finally tested on the validation dataset (_Nitrate_Sepctra_valid.npy_) and plotted.
+The produced equations are finally tested on the validation dataset (_Nitrate_Spectra_valid.npy_) and plotted.
 To do so, run _Validation.py_.

 Here is a picture of the results
 ![Image not found](./Results.png?raw=true)